Prismacolor/citizen_science_bird_project/README.md

 # Citizen Science Bird Project

 ## What This Is
+This project was done in support of the Blackland Prairie Raptor Center and is designed to show the power of citizen science and how it can create a foundation for serious research and analysis.

 Two vulture species — Black Vulture and Turkey Vulture — share the same scavenging job across Texas, Arkansas, Oklahoma, and Louisiana.
 But they don't use the landscape the same way.
 This project uses millions of birdwatcher observations from [eBird](https://ebird.org) to figure out where each species hangs out, what kind of habitat they prefer, and whether the landscapes they depend on are changing.

-We also discovered something unexpected: a huge number of vulture sightings fall in areas classified as "open water."
-So we built a second analysis focused on the Gulf Coast to find out what's really going on — and it turns out vultures are using salt marshes, tidal flats, and beaches that standard land cover maps don't capture well.
+I also discovered something unexpected: a huge number of vulture sightings fall in areas classified as "open water."
+So I built a second analysis focused on the Gulf Coast to find out what's really going on — and it turns out vultures are using salt marshes, tidal flats, and beaches that standard land cover maps don't capture well.

 ## Key Findings